 - Throughout this prospectus, when we use the terms "we," "us," "our," or "Inergy, L.P.," we are referring either to Inergy, L.P., itself, or to Inergy, L.P. and its operating subsidiaries, collectively, as the context requires. - Inergy, L.P. has a managing general partner and a non-managing general partner.
 Inergy, L.P.'s managing general partner is responsible for the management of Inergy, L.P., and its operations are governed by a board of directors.
 Inergy, L.P.'s managing general partner does not have rights to allocations or distributions from Inergy, L.P. and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf.
 Inergy, L.P.'s non-managing general partner owns an approximate 0.8% general partner interest in Inergy, L.P.
 Generally, we refer to each general partner as managing or non-managing, as the case may be.
-We collectively refer to our managing general partner and our non-managing general partner as our "general partners." - Inergy Holdings, L.P., the selling unitholder, owns our "general partners."
+We collectively refer to our managing general partner and our non-managing general partner as our "general partners."

+• Inergy Holdings, L.P., which we refer as "Inergy Holdings" or the "selling unitholder", owns our "general partners."